NYU-Molecular-Pathology/Methylation/README.md

 Alternatively, instead of passing the RunID to runmeth.sh, you can source and download this repository and then locally edit args in [methylExpress.R](https://github.com/NYU-Molecular-Pathology/Methylation/blob/main/R/methylExpress.R) to run manually.

-## Run the Test Case after installation with the following command:<br />
+## Run the Test Case:<br />
+After installation, you can use the following run command to test the pipeline.<br>
 `/Volumes/CBioinformatics/Methylation/runMeth.sh 21-MGDM_TEST`<br />

 ## Troubleshooting